fulopxx/python_pub/Fractal_video_generator/README.md

 It is a simple MANDELBROT set ZOOM application using tkinter as GUI, matplotlib, imageio, numba, numpy, torch - CPU and/or CUDA acceleration implementations (commmented out the corresponding part of the code in this revision)

+### Requirements
+- I used Python 3.9 interpreter, PyPi packages
+- installed CUDA 11.8 (and tested on NVIDIA GeForce RTX 2070 8GB)
+- torch needs to prebuilt with using the corresponding CUDA version (description on the torch website) myversion: Version: 2.1.0.dev20230525+cu118

 ### USING

 configuring the exported and rendered frames should be done in the FractalGui Class: